 Filing a Free Application for Federal Student Aid (FAFSA) online is the first step in the financial aid process for Western Colorado MSW students.
-Although two-year students in the Western Colorado program begin their course of study in the fall quarter, advanced standing students will begin their course of study in the summer quarter.
-If you will be an advanced standing student, you will need to file two FAFSAs--one for the summer quarter in which you begin the program, and one for the academic year that starts in the fall.
+Two-year students begin the Western Colorado program in the fall quarter and need to file a FAFSA only for the year they will begin their coursework.
+Students admitted with advanced standing begin their course of study in the summer quarter and therefore need to file two FAFSAs--one for the summer quarter in which they begin the program, and one for the academic year that starts in the fall.

 The University of Denver's Office of Financial Aid awards and administers student loans for Western Colorado MSW students.
 These loans include:

 - Federal Direct Loans: amounts up to $20,500 each year

 - Graduate Plus Loans: amounts up to the cost of attendance